Table of contents

 • Sore throat

-While generic prices are often more affordable, Wellbutrin can cost anywhere from $4.22 to $12.63 for 30 tablets at 75 mg.
-Your insurance provider may cover the cost of the medication, so it’s important to do your research ahead of time to determine how much you need to pay.
+Generic bupropion costs as little as $17 for 30 tablets.
+Brand name Wellbutrin XL can cost between $2,100 and $2,700 for 30 tablets while Wellbutrin SR costs between $500 and $900 for 60 tablets, which may last 1 or 2 months.Your insurance provider may cover the cost of the medication, so it’s important to do your research ahead of time to determine how much you’ll have to pay.

-How Does Intuniv Work?
+How does Intuniv work?

 It’s unclear exactly how Intuniv works to lessen ADHD symptoms, but it’s believed to affect receptors in the brain and strengthen memory, reduce distraction, and help with impulse control.
-While multiple forms of guanfacine are available via prescription, Intuniv is the only formula approved to treat ADHD.
+While multiple forms of guanfacine are available by prescription, Intuniv is the only formula approved to treat ADHD.

-What Are the Side Effects of Intuniv?
+What are the side effects of Intuniv?

 Some of the most common Intuniv side effects include: